conver-ge/hdds-extractor/README.md

 -v : prints progress.
 Nothing much here.

--f : -f=FOLDER_NAME where FOLDER_NAME is path to where the zip files are stored
+-f : -f=FOLDER_NAME where FOLDER_NAME is path to where the zip files are stored.
+By default, it assumes you're in the bulk order folder, and goes into "201606_Flood_US" folder.

 -loc_img -loc_img=FOLDER_NAME where FOLDER_NAME is path where the images are to be stored.
 Created if not there.